kaustubhdhole/java-concept-net/README.md

 * [Apache Maven 3.3+](https://maven.apache.org/)

 This module contains:
+### Core API calls:
 + **CnNodeApi** API for querying ConceptNet nodes
 + **CnEdgeApi** API for querying ConceptNet edges.
 (Note that edges are language agnostic as a ConceptNet edge can connect two nodes in different languages.)
 + **CnRelatedTermsApi** This API endpoint uses word embeddings built from ConceptNet and other inputs to find related terms.
                      (The embeddings are a version of ConceptNet Numberbatch, with a reduced vocabulary that makes it more reasonable to load on the server.)
+### Optional Filters to Clean ConceptNet
++ **CredibilityFilter**   Credibility of a ConceptNet edge is assessed by the (number-of-contributors) and the (weight of the edge).
++ **ProfanityFilter**  Determine if a concept in ConceptNet is profane.

+The following shows a simple Java query with the phrase "money transfer"

 ```java
 import conceptnet.kb.graph.CnNode;